Battle of San Juan Hill: The Battle

+Initial troops cross the San Juan River and are pinned down

 A company from the Signal Corps ascended in a hot air balloon to reconnoiter the hills.
 The balloon made a good target for the Spaniards.
 Hawkins' brigade had already passed by the newfound route and Kent ordered forward the brigade under Colonel Charles A. Wikoff.
 Wikoff began heading down the trail at noon, and 30 minutes later he emerged from the woods and was struck by a Mauser bullet.
 He died as his staff officers carried him to the rear.
 Lt.
 Col. William S. Worth, next in rank, assumed command, but within five minutes fell wounded.
 Lt.
 Col. Emerson Liscom assumed command and within another five minutes received a disabling wound.
 Lt.
 Col. Ezra P. Ewers, fourth in command of the brigade, assumed command.
 Kent and Sumner lined up for the attack and waited for Lawton's division to arrive from El Caney.
 Lawton did not arrive as scheduled, and no orders came from either Shafter or Wheeler.
-The troops waited at the base of the hill, plagued by constant Spanish Mauser gunfire in areas dubbed "Hell's Pocket" or "Bloody Ford".
+Crossing the San Juan River, increasing numbers of troops waited at the base of San Juan Hill.
+Waiting for orders, they were plagued by constant Spanish Mauser gunfire firing down at them from San Juan Heights.
+The troops would call their precarious position, "Hell's Pocket" and "Bloody Ford".